 In 1891, shortly after their marriage, Charles and Alice (Wommer) Franzen also moved to Minneapolis where Charles clerked in the Segelbaum Grocery there.
 By 1895 the family was living in Minneapolis where Charles clerked in a store.
-By 1900 the Franzen family had moved back to Carver County where Charles was working as a salesman and living in Carver Township, just outside of downtown Carver.
+By 1900 the Franzen family had moved back to Carver County where Charles was working as a salesman and living in Carver Township, just outside of Carver.
 Charles then took employment in the Skoog General Store, where he worked in the mercantile firm until Apr.
 1924 (which from 1909 was under the ownership of J. A. Skoog, who lived at 220 Third Street West in Carver).
 Charles Franzen was a member of the Carver Volunteer Fire Department, a member of the school board, Carver village assessor for eight years, justice of the peace in Carver, and Carver's town assessor in 1907 and 1909.
 He was a member of the Carver Masonic Lodge for 57 years.
 Alice Franzen was a member of the Eastern Star in Carver.
 The Franzens were founding members of the Presbyterian Church in Carver.
 In later years the Franzens moved to Minneapolis where Charles worked for the Toledo Scale Company until retiring in 1939.
 Alice Franzen died in Minneapolis on Dec.
 20, 1930, Charles Franzen on Jan.
 26, 1943.
 The Franzens are both buried in Crystal Lake Cemetery in Minneapolis.

-216 Fourth Street West, Hilma Brunius Widstrand House.
-According to the Carver County Assessor's records the house was built in 1903, and was built with gable ends orented east-west, and at some point its roofline was reconstructed into a Dutch Colonial style, the only one of this style in Carver.
+216 Fourth Street West, Frederick and Josephine Hebeisen House.
+According to the Carver County Assessor's records the house was built in 1903, and was constructed in a Dutch Colonial style.

 In Apr.
-1868, probably as an investment, Chauncey and Christina (Erickson) Lull came to own the lot the house is built on and the lot next door to the east.
-Chauncey Lull was born in Windsor, Windsor County, Vermont on July 26, 1800.
-He was married in St. Paul, Ramsey County, Minnesota on Feb.
-1, 1859 to Christina Erickson who was born in Sweden on March 18, 1841.
-Chauncey Lull, together with with A.L.
-Wright, in 1853 built the first dwelling in Steele County, Minnesota.
+1868, probably as an investment, Chauncey and Christine (Erickson) Lull came to own the lot and the lot next door to the east.
+Chauncey Lull, born in Vermont about 1801, with A.L.
+Wright in Sept.
+1853 built the first dwelling in what is today Steele County, Minnesota.
 Built in Section 5 in Medford Township, they spent the winter of 1853-1854 in their cabin.
-On June 26, 1868 Chauncey and Christina Lull subdivided their Carver parcel, selling the western lot to the Evangelical Association of North America, a sect founded by Pennsylvania Germans and influenced by John Wesley and the Methodist Movement, and which, after divisions and mergers, in 1968 was incorporated into the United Methodist Church.
-Chauncey Lull died on Jan.
-20, 1877 in Middlebury, Shiawassee County, Michigan.
-Cheistina Lull died in San Antonio, Bexar County, Texas on Mar 5, 1923.
+On June 26, 1868 Chauncey and Christine Lull divided their Carver parcel, selling the western lot to the Evangelical Association of North America, a sect founded by Pennsylvania Germans and influenced by John Wesley and the Methodist Movement, and which after divisions and mergers, in 1968 was incorporated into the United methodist Church.